fitsyu/blog/source/_posts/Big Button.md

 We know that excitement is a good vitamin to our mind so we can give as best as we can to do our work.

 So why only have it at the end?
 Can we have it sit right next to our computer?
 So every day we can get excited.

 A bigger button that is iconic to each role in a workplace.

-For a software developer, one can press it to build the source or do `git push` to CI server.
+Software developers can press it to build the source or do `git push` to CI server.
+Graphics Designers can press it to do final `rendering` process.
-For an accountant, she can press it to generate reports etc.
+Accountant can press it to generate reports etc.

 ### Device Overview